Topics 2021 Meeting of Compliance Managers and Practitioners in Charge of Compliance Management

 (4) Closing remarks

 He emphasized that the pharmaceutical industry, which handles life-related products, has been working on thorough compliance since earlier than other industries, and that the occurrence of noncompliance by a single company could cause a major loss of public trust in the pharmaceutical industry as a whole.
-Referring to the recent cases of GMP violations that have even affected the stable supply of pharmaceuticals, he said that it is too late to "thoroughly inspect the industry at that time," and that it will take more than twice as much time to regain the lost trust as it has taken to build it up.
+Referring to the recent cases of GMP violations that have even affected the stable supply of pharmaceuticals, he said that it is too late to "thoroughly inspect the industry at that time," and that it will take more than twice as much time to regain the lost trust as it took to build it up.

 Unfortunately, the number of compliance violations has not yet reached zero.
-He explained that the major cause of the problems that develop from whistleblowing, etc., as mentioned in today's lecture, is poor initial response, and that it is important for the company to take it seriously, take appropriate action, and convey the message to the whistleblower and to the entire company that the company has changed.
+He explained that the major cause of the problems that develop from whistleblowing, etc., as mentioned in today's lecture, is poor initial response, and that it is important for the company to take it seriously, respond appropriately, and convey the message to the whistleblower and to the entire company that the company has changed.
 The training was enthusiastically conducted by each company, and although the participants had the knowledge, would they be able to respond appropriately in an actual situation?
 He emphasized that ethical standards can be said to have been demonstrated only when accompanied by actions.

 In closing, he asked the MRs to "protect MRs through the Compliance Department.
 I want you to make the company healthy.
 That responsibility lies with all of you!
 He concluded with the following words: "I want you to protect MRs through the Compliance Department and make the company healthy.